George Rawlings

-George Chancellor Rawlings Jr. (November 7, 1921 – April 22, 2009) was an American politician and attorney at law from the U.S. state of Virginia.
+George Chancellor Rawlings Jr. (November 7, 1921 – April 22, 2009) was an American politician and attorney at law from Virginia.
 A member of the Democratic Party, he served as a member of the Virginia House of Delegates from 1963 to 1969.

 Early life

 A native of Fredericksburg, Virginia, Rawlings grew up in Ashland.
 He graduated from Randolph-Macon College with a Bachelor of Arts degree, and received a Bachelor of Laws from the University of Virginia School of Law in 1947.
 That year, he moved back to Fredericksburg and opened his own law firm.

 In 1951, Rawlings made an unsuccessful run for Commonwealth's Attorney of Spotsylvania County.
 In 1963, he ran for the Virginia House of Delegates and won, defeating multi-term incumbent Francis B. Gouldman (known for supporting racial segregation) in the Democratic primary by a 2 to 1 margin, then polling 57.6% of the votes to defeat Republican candidate Ryland H. Heflin.
 Rawlings was re-elected twice and served until 1969.
 While a Delegate, he quickly gained a reputation as one of the leading liberals in a legislature still dominated by conservative Democrats.
 He was a major supporter of civil and political rights for African-Americans and the rights of organized labor.